Nardics/dc-segregation-legacy/story.md

 This section introduces the project with a brief look at the history of redlining.

-Highlight the city's  legacy of racially restrictive covenants.
+Examine the city's legacy of racially restrictive covenants.

 Link this legacy to the current plural geographies existant across the landscape.